lindseykay/Soon-TM/journals/ron-seng.md

 ## Dec 1, 2022

 - Implemented useToken.js
-- Implemented code logic for certain website functionalities to be available for logged in users vs anonymous users
+- Implemented code logic for certain website endpoints to be available for logged in users vs anonymous users
 - Implemented loginwidget.js to toggle back and forth for users to sign up or sign in

+## Dec 4, 2022

+- Wrote deleteReminder.js function that allows for deletion of specific reminder based off the reminder id.
+Exported it into the reminderDashboard to be used with onClick event when "delete" is clicked on the website.
+Still need to implement a hook to automatically update page to showcase the list of reminders after one is deleted.

+- Added hamburger menu bar